FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 generator_loss(fake_output) = logitbinarycrossentropy(fake_output, 1)
 ```
 <br>
 We also need optimizers for our network.
-For both generator and discriminator we will use the ADAM optimizer.
+Why you may ask?
+Read more [here](https://towardsdatascience.com/overview-of-various-optimizers-in-neural-networks-17c1be2df6d5).
+For both the generator and discriminator, we will use the [ADAM optimizer](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.ADAM).

 ```julia
 disc_opt = ADAM(hparam.disc_lr)